The Dead-Tossed Waves

-The Dead-Tossed Waves is a novel by Carrie Ryan.
-It is the sequel to The Forest of Hands and Teeth and the second book of a trilogy.
-The third book to make up the trilogy is The Dark and Hollow Places.
-It was published in 2010 by Random House Delacourte Press and is written in first person narrative, present tense from the point of view of a teen girl named Gabrielle.
-The novel is set in a post-apocalypse world where zombie “Mudo” wander the earth, their sole purpose to infect all living humans.
+The Dead-Tossed Waves is a 2010 young adult novel by Carrie Ryan.
+It is the sequel to The Forest of Hands and Teeth (2009) and the second book of a trilogy.
+The third book to make up the trilogy is The Dark and Hollow Places (2011).
+It was published on March 9, 2010 by Random House Delacorte Press and is written in first person narrative, present tense from the point of view of a teen girl named Gabrielle.
+The novel is set in a post-apocalyptic world where zombie "Mudo" wander the earth, their sole purpose to infect all living humans.